Rays vs. Yankees Player Props Betting Odds

 |0

-- Randy Arozarena has 39 hits with five doubles, a triple, nine home runs and 11 walks.
-He has driven in 30 runs with three stolen bases.
+- Wander Franco has 39 hits with 14 doubles, six home runs, 12 walks and 21 RBI.
+He's also stolen seven bases.

-- Arozarena brings a six-game streak with at least one hit into this contest.
-During his last 10 games he is hitting .297 with two doubles, a triple, four home runs, three walks and eight RBI.
+- Franco has picked up at least one hit in two straight games.
+In his last five games he is hitting .316 with two doubles, a home run, two walks and four RBI.

 |Opponent